It's been more than a decade since "Baywatch" left the airwaves. Click on to see what the show's stars have been up to since then.

 Parker Stevenson, known previously for his work on "The Hardy Boys/Nancy Drew Mysteries" series, was part of the original cast of "Baywatch" in the 1989 season, playing Craig Pomeroy.
 He later returned for the syndicated 1997 and 1998 seasons.

-Stevenson's post-"Baywatch" career includes mostly TV work, including guest spots on "Judging Amy," "The District" and "Legend of the Seeker."
+Stevenson's post-"Baywatch" career includes mostly TV work, including guest spots on "Judging Amy," "The District," "Legend of the Seeker" and "Longmire."

 Jason Brooks played lifeguard Sean Monroe on the Hawaii seasons of "Baywatch."